SiemensIndustrialEdgeITA/report-unified/README.md

 ## License

-Distributed under the MIT License.
+Distributed "AS IS" under the MIT License.
 See `LICENSE` for more information.

 ## Contributing